gabbersepp/dev.to-posts/blog-posts/net-internals/profiler-fn-enter-leave/profiler-fn-enter-leave.md

 **:exclamation:Please note:exclamation:**: By using `EBX` to hold the flag's pointer, we have to increase ESP by another four bytes to get the `FunctionID` parameter.

 ## Stackoverflow detection
 What else could we do with it?
-Well, in .NET Framework a `StackOverflowException` is the wirst case scenario.
-The application will crash immediatelly, mostly with no crash dumps available.
+Well, in .NET Framework a `StackOverflowException` is the worst case scenario.
+The application will crash immediately, mostly with no crash dumps available.
 The enter/leave notifications gives us a possibility to detect a SO, at least it can tell us where one might happen.
 First we create a integer array which serves as some kind of **HashMap**.
 It maps a `FunctionID` to the amount of calls to this function:

 ```cpp
 bool* activateCallbacks;